ba-san/Count-Annotator2/README.md

 Refer above.

 ### 3. Cropping
-0.check each img's path inside csv is correct.
+0.make sure each img's path inside csv is correct.
 (You need to use path_changer.py beforehand if the cropping directory is different from annotation or double checking directory. )

 1.set cropped image size and the intervals of sliding window.